wrentfree/pi-tracker/README.md

 ## Scripts

 Using crontab, I've created a series of executions that
-1. Run the 'schedule-init.py` file which creates a row in a PostgreSQL table for tracking script completion successes.
+1. Run the 'schedule-methods.py` file which creates a row in a PostgreSQL table for tracking script completion successes.
-2. Run the `index.py` file containing the scripts to be run and updates the script completion table.
+2. Run the `main.py` file containing the scripts to be run and updates the script completion table.
-3. Run `index.py` again in case there were any failures listed in the script completion table.
-4. Run `push-notification.py` which queries the script completion table and sends me a push notification on my phone reporting script success or failure.
+3. Run `push-notification.py` which queries the script completion table and sends me a push notification on my phone reporting script success or failure.

-It's important to note that `index.py` will not function properly without first running `schedule-init.py`
+It's important to note that `main.py` will not function properly without first running `schedule_methods.py`